kshitjj/primetrade-ai-assignment/README.md

 **API versioning** — Routes are namespaced under `/api/v1/`.
 A v2 would be introduced as a parallel router without modifying existing endpoints, ensuring zero breaking changes for existing clients.

 **Caching** — Redis is integrated for session-aware caching.
 High-read endpoints like product listings are candidates for cache-aside pattern as traffic scales.
+(Only implemented for product look ups, but it's easy to add it to other lookups)

 **Async processing** — Order creation uses BullMQ queues with a dedicated worker (`orderWorker.ts`), decoupling order processing from the request lifecycle.
 This allows horizontal scaling of workers independently from the API.